kate-goldenring/akri/workshop/workshop.md

     ```sh
     <ssh -p 12345 vmuser@something.cloudapp.azure.com> -L 50000:localhost:APP-PORT
     ```
+> **Note** we've noticed issues with port forwarding with WSL 2.
+Please use a different terminal.
 1. Navigate to `http://localhost:50000/`.
 The large feed points to Configuration level service(`udev-camera-svc`), while the bottom feed points to the service for each Instance or camera (`udev-camera-svc-<id>`).

 ## Adding another camera